operator-framework/java-operator-sdk/docs/documentation/workflows.md

    might define is `true`.
 3. If a DR's reconcile pre-condition is not met, this DR is deleted.
 All of the DRs that depend on the dependent resource being considered are also recursively deleted.
 This implies that DRs are deleted in reverse order compared the one in which they are reconciled.
+The reason for this behavior is (Will make a more detailed blog post about the design decision, much deeper than the reference documentation)
+   The reasoning behind this behavior is as follows: a DR with a reconcile pre-condition is only reconciled if the condition holds `true`.
+This means that if the condition is `false` and the resource didn't exist already, then the associated resource would not be created.
+To ensure idempotency (i.e. with the same input state, we should have the same output state), from this follows that if the condition doesn't hold `true` anymore, the associated resource needs to be deleted because the resource shouldn't exist/have been created.
 4. For a DR to be deleted by a workflow, it needs to implement the `Deleter` interface, in which case its `delete` method will be called, unless it also implements the `GarbageCollected` interface.
 If a DR doesn't implement `Deleter` it is considered as automatically deleted.
 If